Heritage & Living Christmas Tree Programs

 In April of 2018 two new City of Monroe programs were announced: The Heritage Tree program and the Living Christmas Tree Program.
 These programs led the way for Monroe becoming a Tree City USA like its neighbors Duvall and Woodinville.

 To kick off the Heritage Tree program, the Park Board and City of Monroe selected the first tree for recognition: the large Coast Redwood tree which is located at Highway 2 and East Main in Traveler’s Park.
 It received Heritage status for its size and rarity in the area.
 Adorned with lights, it serves as the community Christmas Tree for Monroe’s annual tree lighting.
-For 2019, nine additional heritage trees were nominated by Monroe residents and added to the registry.
+For 2019, nine additional heritage trees were nominated by Monroe residents and added to the tree registry (PDF).

 The Heritage Tree Program encourages residents of all ages to seek out significant trees within the City limits and nominate them for recognition.
 We invite you to look around the city, neighborhoods and parks to find unusual, large or historic trees for nomination.
 A group of trees in a grove are also eligible.
 If a tree is located on private property, the homeowner must be notified of the nomination.
 The acknowledgement is solely for recognition and does not attach additional preservation or retention requirements to the tree or property.
 “Our goal is not only to celebrate the diversity and importance of trees in our community, but to give the homeowners recognition for preserving and caring for them.
 We are excited to see the variety of trees nominated,” says Park Board member Tami Kinney.

 Nomination forms for the Heritage Tree contest are available online, at Monroe City Hall and the Monroe Parks Department.
 Nominations will be accepted each year until Dec.
 31 with heritage trees announced in April.
 This year’s Heritage Trees and a map of their location can be viewed in the heritage tree brochure.

 Living Christmas Tree Program